When faced with a serious tax problem, you need an experienced legal tax representative to advocate on your behalf and fight for your rights.

-A tax audit is a frightening experience, and if the results are bad it can be a very expensive one.
-The CRA tax auditor will ask to see books and records and bank account statements.
+A tax audit is a frightening experience.
+If the results are bad, it can also be a costly one.
+The CRA tax auditor will ask to see books, records, and bank account statements.
 There may be questionnaires to be filled out.
-Any information that is wrong, even if due to an error, will be used against the taxpayer.
-A tax professional such as a Toronto tax lawyer should be involved as soon as the auditor contacts you.
+Any wrong information, even if due to an error, will be used against the taxpayer.
+A tax professional, such as a Toronto tax lawyer, should be involved as soon as you’re contacted by the auditor.

-Problems with the tax man require immediate response by one of our top Canadian income tax lawyers.
+Problems with the tax man require an immediate response from one of our top Canadian income tax lawyers.
 The initial CRA contact will usually be either from an auditor or a tax collections officer.
-We will help you so that you can sleep at night.

 Taxpayers are often overwhelmed by a tax assessment or a Tax Statement of Account that shows a balance owing that is impossible to pay.
 One common reaction is to ignore it since you can’t afford to pay.